On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

-Now take any tree $T_i$ and its three marked vertices $a_1^i, a_2^i,a_3^i$.
-Take the unique path $P$ from $a_1^i$ to $a_2^i$ and the unique path from $a_3^i$ to $P$ in $T_i$ and let the intersection be $r$.
-By construction, the paths from $r$ to $a_1^i$, to $a_2^i$ and to $a_3^i$ are disjoint (except for $r$).
-At least two of those paths have length at least $1$, say the paths from $r$ to $a_1^i$ and $a_3^i$.
-Contract these paths until there is only one edge left and then contract the path from $r$ to $a_2^i$ until it is just a vertex, that means $r=a_2^i$ after contraction.
-As each marked vertex is a preleaf we can add one leaf of $a_1^i,a_2^i$ and $a_3^i$ and also the vertex $v$, yielding the graph in Figure \ref{fig1}, which is a ladder.
+For $j\in [k]$, let $P$ be the unique path in $T_j$ from $a_1^j$ to $a_2^j$ and let $Q$ be the unique path in $T_j$ from $a_3^j$ to $V(P)$.
+Let the endvertex of $Q$ on $P$ be $r$.
+By construction, the paths in $T_j$ from $r$ to $a_1^j$, to $a_2^j$ and to $a_3^j$ are disjoint outside of $r$.
+At least two of those paths have length at least $1$ since the vertices $a_1^j,a_2^j$ and $a_3^j$ are distinct, say the paths from $r$ to $a_1^j$ and $a_3^j$.
+As each marked vertex in $T$ is a pre-leaf, each vertex $a_i^j$ is adjacent to a leaf of $T$.
+The graph induced by the vertices $V(P),V(Q)v$ and one leaf of each vertex~$a_i^j$ is a ladder, see Figure \ref{fig1}.
+Recall that all leaves of $T$ are neighbours of $v$.

-As the marked vertices we used are different for each tree $T_i$ and no path between the $a_j^i$ uses any leaves we get $k$ edge-disjoint ladders, which means we are done.
+As the vertices $a_i^j$ are distinct, also the leaves of $T$ that belong to them are distinct.
+Since the trees $T_1,\ldots, T_k$ are edge-disjoint, we obtain $k$ edge-disjoint ladders from these $k$ trees, which is a contradiction.
+This proves Claim~1.

-\textbf{Claim 2:} \emph{If $P$ is a path in $G-v$ that contains $5n$ neighbours of $v$ then there are $n$ ladders in $P\cup v$.} Let $p_1, ..,p_5$ be the first five vertices on $P$ (starting in an arbitrary endvertex of $P$) that are adjacent to $v$.
-Let $P_i$ be the subpath of $P$ between $p_i$ and $p_{i+1}$, $i=1,\ldots,4$.
-Contract all $P_i$ until they are just an edge and delete the edges $vp_2$ and $vp_4$; this is a ladder (see Figure \ref{manypath}).
-We can do this again for the next five neighbours of $v$ and the two ladders we find are edge-disjoint because they only intersect in $v$.
-Since we have $5n$ neighbours of $v$ on $P$ we get $n$ edge-disjoint ladders.
+\textbf{Claim 2:} \emph{For $n\in\N$, if $P$ is a path in $G-v$ that contains $5n$ neighbours of $v$, then there are $n$ ladders in $G[P\cup \{v\}]$.} Let $p_1, ..,p_5$ be the first five neighbours of $v$ on $P$ (starting in any endvertex of $P$).
+Let $Q=p_1Pp_{5}$.
+In $G[Q\cup \{v\}]$ there is a ladder, as seen in Figure \ref{manypath}.
+We proceed with the next five neighbours of $v$ on $P$ to find another ladder that is edge-disjoint from the first one since they intersect only in $v$.
+As there are $5n$ neighbours of $v$ on $P$, we inductively obtain $n$ edge-disjoint ladders in $G[P\cup \{v\}]$, which proves Claim~2.